-Reflecting its broad educational focus, alumni include two prime ministers, three Nobel Prize winners, as well as famous writer C.S.
-Lewis, author of the Chronicles of Narnia, as well as many business and social leaders and world class artists, musicians and athletes.
+Reflecting its broad educational focus, alumni include two prime ministers, three Nobel Prize winners, famous writer C.S.
+Lewis, author of the Chronicles of Narnia, as well as many business and social leaders and world class artists, musicians, and athletes.

-Teaching from Year 9 at Malvern College follows the UK National Curriculum and works towards GCSEs in Year 11 (or in Year 10 for the most able students).
-All students study English, Mathematics, Biology, Chemistry, Physics, Geography, History, Religious Studies, Design & Technology, Art, Drama, Music, Physical Education, Debating, Information Technology and Life Skills.
-In addition, most take French, Latin, Spanish and German.
+Teaching from Year 9 at Malvern College follows the National Curriculum of England and works towards GCSEs in Year 11 (or in Year 10 for the most able students).
+All students study English, Mathematics, Biology, Chemistry, Physics, Geography, History, Religious Studies, Design & Technology, Art, Drama, Music, Physical Education, Debating, Information Technology, and Life Skills.
+In addition, most take French, Latin, Spanish, and German.

 The College is certainly for the internationally minded student.
 At sixth form it offers a choice of A Levels and IB programme, and there is approximately a 50% split of students studying each; both college courses offer equal and excellent support for students.

 The school has also developed a Super Curriculum, which extends learning in the classroom through lectures and societies, academic competitions, presentations, debates, and research.
 It is one of many examples of how the College endeavours to further students’ interests and stimulate the intellectually curious.